matomatical/UoM-WAM-Spam/README.md

 The script is not very robust.
 If anything goes wrong, it will probably crash with an overly dramatic error message.
 Please see these possible errors:

-> While the script is setting up the web driver, it crashed with an error: `selenium.common.exceptions.SessionNotCreatedException: Message: Unable to find a matching set of capabilities`
+#### While the script is setting up the web driver, it crashed with an error: `selenium.common.exceptions.SessionNotCreatedException: Message: Unable to find a matching set of capabilities`

 Don't forget, you need to have the relevant browser installed (Firefox or Chromium/Google Chrome, depending on how you configured the `DRIVER` variable)!

-> The script fails to find my WAM, then crashes with an error: `selenium.common.exceptions.NoSuchElementException: Message: Unable to locate element: [id="ctl00_LogoutLinkButton"]`.
+#### The script fails to find my WAM, then crashes with an error: `selenium.common.exceptions.NoSuchElementException: Message: Unable to locate element: [id="ctl00_LogoutLinkButton"]`.

 You might have types your username or password wrong.
 Please check that you got them right, and try again.
-You can watch the script trying to find your WAM by setting `DRIVER_OPTIONS.headless = False`.
+You can also watch the script trying to find your WAM by setting `DRIVER_OPTIONS.headless = False`, to see where things go wrong.

-> The script never finds my WAM!
+#### The script never finds my WAM!
 It just says `Couldn't find WAM (no WAM yet, or page load timed out)` every time.

 Does your results page contain results for multiple degrees?
 You might not have configured `DEGREE_INDEX` correctly!
 Try setting it to `0` instead of `None`.